UPC 6 91852 74713 9

 I. Pi-UpTimeUPS Overview

 Pi-UpTimeUPS is an Uninterrupted Power Supply (UPS) for a Raspberry Pi.
-Pi-UpTimeUPS fits snugly on top of a Raspberry Pi making the Raspberry Pi mobile by providing a power source for extended period of time.
+Pi-UpTimeUPS fits snugly on top of a Raspberry Pi making the Raspberry Pi mobile by providing a power source for an extended period of time.

 Pi-UpTimeUPS provides the following capabilities: